Efflorescence

 - Mortar should be protected from damp contamination and moisture

-- Mortar that is not cleaned may lead to efflorescence(salt deposits)
+- Mortar that is not cleaned may lead to salt efflorescence(salt deposits)

 How to remove efflorescence

 - Scrub the affected area with a wet sponge or brush and plain water.
-Always be sure to rinse thoroughly, if you leave dissolved salts on the surface, they’ll return as new efflorescence.
+Always rinse thoroughly; if you leave dissolved salts on the surface, they’ll return with new efflorescence.

 - Watch out for clay.
-Clay naturally has a high salt content, therefore removing efflorescence in this way is often only a temporary solution – wet weather can bring salt back to the surface again.
+Clay naturally has a high salt content, so removing efflorescence in this way is often only a temporary solution—wet weather can bring salt back to the surface again.

-- Using a stiff scrubbing brush and a dry brushing technique, this will remove the efflorescence.
+- A stiff scrubbing brush and a dry brushing technique will remove the efflorescence.

 If efflorescence is causing you problems, contact us for expert advice.